What Third-Party Delivery Actually Costs You (The Math Nobody Quotes)

 Number two.
 Calculate true take-home per platform: total deposits ÷ total customer-paid order value.
 That tells you whether the headline commission matches the all-in reality.
 The gap between contract commission and actual take-home is your hidden cost.

 Number three.
 Pull a sample of 20 orders per platform and back into the unit economics one ticket at a time.
-Find your real per-order profit.
-Multiply by ticket count.
-That is the channel’s actual contribution to your P&L. If it is negative, the platform is paying you to advertise for them, not the other way around.
+Find your real per-order profit, multiply by ticket count, and you’ve got the channel’s actual contribution to your P&L. If it’s negative, the platform is paying you to advertise for them, not the other way around.

 The delivery profit calculator on this site runs the all-in math for any single order on any of the major platforms.
 Commission tier, packaging cost, food cost percentage, fulfillment labor, promotion spend.
 It gives you the net dollar profit per order and the contribution margin percentage.
-Run a few of your high-volume tickets through it and the answer becomes obvious.
+Run a few of your high-volume tickets through it and the answer stops being a guess.

-The platforms will not give you this math.
+The platforms won’t give you this math.
 Their reps quote the 15%.
 Your job is to know the 33%.

 Quick reference: published commission rates #